Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

     4. **Testing and Revision Procedures:** Procedures should be developed and documented requiring periodic testing of written contingency plans to discover weaknesses and the subsequent process of revising the documentation, if necessary.
     5. **Applications and Data Criticality Analysis:** The criticality of specific applications and data in support of other contingency plan components must be assessed and documented.

   13. **Email, Internet and Intranet Usage and Other Electronic Communications**: Email, internet usage and other electronic communications for business use is encouraged.
-Electronic communications applies to information and messages communicated, but not limited to, telephone, fax, email, voicemail, instant messaging, internet, personal computers and servers.
+Electronic communications applies to information and messages communicated, but not limited to, telephone, email, instant messaging, internet, personal computers and servers.
 All information and messages communicated is considered the property of the Organisation.

     1. Users shall not violate any of the following: